Chocominticecream/cool-and-new-fullstack-site/README.md

  Requirements for running locally:
  - anaconda
- - a spotify web api
+ - your own spotify web api

  Instructions to run locally on vscode: